top of page

 Synopsis:

-Caroline Crale was tried and convicted for the murder of her husband: Amyas Crale.
+Caroline Crale was tried and convicted for the murder of her husband, Amyas Crale.
 16 years later, their surviving daughter is convinced her mother was never guilty.
 Hercule Poirot is tasked with finding the real murderer, even with all the evidence stacked high against Caroline.

 You can find some of my favourite Hercule Poirot mysteries on my Bookshop Page.